 H) Section 1.53 is amended to (i) delete the phrase "at the Delivery Point" from the second line, and (ii) insert after the phrase “commercially reasonable manner” in the sixth line, the following phrase “; provided, however if the Seller is unable after using commercially reasonable efforts to resell all or a portion of the Product not received by Buyer, the Sales Price with respect to such Product shall be deemed equal to zero (0)".

-I) The following shall be added to the end of section 1.56: “The Settlement Amount for each Terminated Transaction shall be determined by calculating the amount that would be incurred or realized to replace or to provide the economic equivalent of the remaining payments or deliveries in respect of that Terminated Transaction.
-The Non-Defaulting Party (or its agent) may determine the Settlement Payment by reference to information either available to it internally or supplied by one or more third parties including, without limitation, quotations (either firm or indicative) of relevant rates, prices, yields, yield curves, volatilities, spreads or other relevant market data in the relevant markets.
+I) The following shall be added to the end of Section 1.56: “The Gains and Losses for each Terminated Transaction shall be determined by calculating the amount that would be incurred or realized to replace or to provide the economic equivalent of the remaining payments or deliveries in respect of that Terminated Transaction.
+The Non-Defaulting Party (or its agent) may determine its Gains and Losses by reference to information either available to it internally or supplied by one or more third parties including, without limitation, quotations (either firm or indicative) of relevant rates, prices, yields, yield curves, volatilities, spreads or other relevant market data in the relevant markets.
 Third parties supplying such information may include, without limitation, dealers in the relevant markets, end-users of the relevant product, information vendors and other sources of market information.”

-2) Article 2, Transaction terms and Conditions, shall be amended as follows:
+2) Article 2, Transaction Terms and Conditions, shall be amended as follows:

 A) The following is added as a separate second paragraph of Section 2.2:

-"Party A and Party B confirm that this Master Agreement shall supersede and replace all prior agreements between the parties hereto with respect to the subject matter hereof, including the Power Sales Agreement dated as of September 29, 1997 and the Power Sales Tariff-Market Rates Service Agreement dated as of March 30, 1998.
+"Party A and Party B confirm that this Master Agreement shall supersede and replace all prior agreements between the Parties hereto with respect to the subject matter hereof, including the Power Sales Agreement dated as of September 29, 1997 and the Power Sales Tariff-Market Rates Service Agreement dated as of March 30, 1998.
 Party A and Party B confirm the terms of those Transactions referenced on Exhibit D hereto as evidenced by the written confirmations with respect thereto, and agree that such Transactions are, effective as of the Effective Date, governed by this Master Agreement, and are part of the single integrated agreement between the Parties consistent with the first paragraph of this Section 2.2."

-B) Section 2.3 shall be amended by changing all references to "two (2) Business Days" to "five (5) Business Days".
+B) Section 2.3 shall be amended by changing all references to "two (2) Business Days" to "three (3) Business Days".